Walking Meditation: How to Meditate While Walking

 Immerse your whole attention in the act of walking.

-Do not think of anything else, only watch yourself walking.
-Do not pay attention to your surroundings, people, noises and objects, except being careful not to bump into them.
+Do not think of anything else, but only watch yourself walking.
+Do not pay attention to your surroundings, people, noises, and objects, except being careful not to bump into them.
 Be careful and attentive when crossing a street.

 Meditation 3 – Focusing on Your Awareness

-Here, in this walking meditation, you direct your attention to the feeling of being alive, conscious and existing.
+In this walking meditation, you direct your attention to the feeling of being alive, conscious, and existing.

-Do not follow or get involved with any thought that pops up into your mind.
-Ignore everything, striving to be thought-less, but fully conscious.
+Do not follow or get involved with any thought that pops your mind.
+Ignore everything, striving to be thought-less but fully conscious.

-When you catch yourself thinking, just bring your attention back, and strive to show lack of interest in your thoughts.
+When you catch yourself thinking, bring your attention back and strive to show a lack of interest in your thoughts.

-Walk with a calm mind, focusing on the feelings that YOU ARE HERE AND NOW.
+Walk calmly, focusing on the feelings that YOU ARE HERE AND NOW.

-It’s like emptying your mind of everything, and focusing on the calmness that ensues.
+It’s like emptying your mind of everything and focusing on the ensuing calmness.

 If you have been practicing meditation and concentration exercises for a while now, this would be easier to practice.

-Take advantage of the time you go for a walk, or when you need to go somewhere on foot, and practice meditation.
-It’s time well-spent.
+Take advantage of the time you go for a walk or when you need to go somewhere on foot, and practice Walking meditation, or some people call it, meditative walking.
+It’s time well spent.

-Do you wish to find advice and guidelines on how to calm your mind and how to practice mediation?
+Do you wish to find advice and guidelines on calming your mind and practicing meditation?
 You can find them in my books:

 Calm Down the Nonstop Chatter of Your Mind